Feeling depressed? It could be worse, you could be taking antidepressants!

 I once asked a highly positioned individual why the poor get poorer and rich get richer.
 His answer surprised me by his honesty when he said:

-“The working classes don’t mobilise and challenge the political system that keeps them down, but the wealthy have a vested interest in preserving their wealth, so they fight tooth and nail with passion to support political parties that will do just that.”
+“The working classes don’t mobilise and challenge the political system that keeps them down, but the wealthy have a vested interest in preserving their wealth, so they fight tooth and nail with the passion to support political parties that will do just that.”

 Learn to direct the huge amounts of energy that you have not inwards, but outward towards a purpose, a common goal and feel part of a greater fight bigger than yourself.
 A fight that may not directly benefit yourself, but may benefit your children, the animal kingdom or simply the local community.

 During my darkest days, I volunteered for a local animal charity and it actually led to me creating Heat my Home further down my own timeline.
-Simply having purpose is better than anything your doctor can prescribe you.
+Simply having a purpose is better than anything your doctor can prescribe you.

 Antidepressants basically numb the soul and de-focus your mind and it’s my assumption that corporations deliberately want to ‘medicate’ us to prevent opposition to today’s increasingly debt-based economic servitude.

 What I’ve found most surprising about life is that people I thought to be the most confident, popular and outgoing have also battled with anxiety and depression through stages of their lives too.

 It is my belief that most people prescribed antidepressants, don’t actually need them.

 For a crazy world; not a crazy mind